 The imperative derives from the fundamental principle of humanity – that all human beings are born free and equal in dignity and rights – emphatically proclaimed in Vienna in 1965.

 Humanitarianism/humanity: the uppermost aim is to ensure the survival of affected people in acute need and to alleviate their suffering.
 Correspondingly, the dignity of human beings must remain guaranteed.

 Neutrality: humanitarian aid favours no side (party) in an armed conflict or any other confrontation.

 Impartiality/non-discrimination: humanitarian aid is based exclusively on need without discrimination of the recipients (meaning unconditionally and without discrimination based on ethnic origin, sex, religion, social status, nationality or political opinion).

 Independence: humanitarian aid is given independent of political, economic, military, or religious circumstances or the aims of the parties to the conflict.

-Doctors Without Borders, Caritas Austria, the Austrian Red Cross, SOS Children’s Villages, as well as the Austrian Platform for Development and Humanitarian Aid – Global Responsibility and in collaboration with: CARE, Diakonie, Hilfswerk, HOPE´87, Jugend Eine Welt, LIGHT FOR THE WORLD, and World Vision.
+Doctors Without Borders, Caritas Austria, the Austrian Red Cross, SOS Children’s Villages, as well as the Austrian Platform for Development and Humanitarian Aid – Global Responsibility and in collaboration with: Arbeiter Samariterbund, CARE, CONCORDIA Social Projects, Diakonie, Hilfswerk Austria International, HOPE´87, Jugend Eine Welt, LIGHT FOR THE WORLD, RED NOSES, Volkshilfe Solidarität and World Vision

 From the beginning it was important for the organisers that the Humanitarian Congress Vienna serves as a platform where both acute and protracted humanitarian crises are addressed.
 Based on this outlook the themes of the previous congresses were developed and lively debated in panel- and round-table discussions: